 Verdict by buyer type

-Get the [Logitech G Pro X Superlight 2](/product/gaming-mice/new-logitech-g-pro-x-superlight-2-lightspeed-wireless) if: you play competitive shooters (Valorant, CS2, Apex) seriously, you want the lightest possible mouse, you use claw or fingertip grip, you're left-handed (ambidextrous shape), or click latency matters in clutch moments.
+Get the [Logitech G Pro X Superlight 2](/product/gaming-mice/new-logitech-g-pro-x-superlight-2-lightspeed-wireless) if: you play competitive flick-aim shooters (Valorant, CS2, Apex) seriously (3+ hours/day), you want the lightest mouse on the market, you use claw or fingertip grip, you're left-handed needing ambidextrous shape, you want lowest click latency, or you suffer wrist fatigue from normal-weight mice.

-Get the Razer DeathAdder V2 X HyperSpeed if: you play primarily MOBAs, MMOs, or slower tactical games, you have larger hands and use palm grip, you want 6+ months of battery life without charging, you're cost-conscious, or you want a comfortable all-rounder that handles work + gaming.
+Get the Razer DeathAdder V2 X HyperSpeed if: you play primarily MOBAs, MMOs, or slower-paced tactical games, you have larger hands and prefer palm grip, you want 6+ months of battery life without charging (AA batteries), you're cost-conscious and want a capable all-rounder, or you want a mouse that also works for office + gaming without complaints.